vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/2.install/deploy-nebula-with-swarm.md

 ## Prerequisites

-Before deploying cluster, make sure that you have installed Nebula Graph, Docker, Docker Compose, HAProxy, and Keepalived on each host of your cluster.
+Before deploying cluster, make sure that you have installed Nebula Graph, Docker, Docker Compose.
+To customize load balancing and high availability, you need to install HAProxy, and Keepalived.

 The hosts used in this document are as follow: